 * Crisis mounts after Russia's seizure of Crimea region

-* Armed men seize police station in eastern Ukraine
+* Armed men seize buildings in eastern Ukraine

 By Pavel Polityuk and Conor Humphries